Heavy Vehicle Competency Based Assessment (HVCBA)

 Under HVCBA, you’ll be assessed against specific criteria that relates to the safe operation of a heavy vehicle.
 Assessment is conducted under a wide range of driving conditions by an assessor who has been accredited by Roads and Maritime Services.
 Under HVCBA, it is a requirement that training and assessment are conducted by different assessors.
 This means, that the assessor who delivers your training course must not be the same assessor who conducts your Final Competency Assessment.

-If you pass, you can go to a registry or service centre to be issued with your upgraded licence.
+If you pass, you can go to a Service NSW service centre to be issued with your upgraded licence.

 Important: HVCBA may not be available in all areas of NSW.
 In these areas, you can take a heavy vehicle driving test with a Roads and Maritime or Service NSW testing officer.